 phone: +44 (0)24 7657 5762

-Bob Thomson is a Professorial Teaching Fellow and a final year Senior Tutor.
-He is an experienced coach and management development professional.
-Since joining the University in 2005 he has coached several hundred academics, administrators and commercial managers.
-He established and ran the Warwick Leadership Programme, designed and delivered a wide range of learning and development workshops, and facilitated many departmental away days exploring issues of strategy or teambuilding.
-He established the University of Warwick’s Certificate and Diploma in Coaching, and set up the University’s MA in Coaching through action learning.
+He is an experienced coach and supervisor of coaching.
+He set up and ran the Warwick Leadership Programme for academics, administrators and commercial managers and the Warwick Adminstrative Management Programme.
+He established the University of Warwick's Certificate and Diploma in Coaching, and set up the University's MA in Coaching through action learning.
 He also acts as an internal mediator, helping members of staff in conflict with one another to find a way forward that will resolve their difficulties.

 Before joining the University Bob worked for eleven years as an economist with British Steel and ICI, and then for seventeen years as a management development professional with British Gas, Transco and National Grid.
 Bob has qualifications in management learning, counselling, coaching, supervision of coaching, and mediation.
 He is a Member of the Association for Coaching and a Senior Fellow of the Higher Education Academy.